ZaniniAdriano/garden/README.md

-    /apps     - In this folder we have gui apps, console apps.
+    /apps     - In this folder we have GUI apps.

 	/bin      - Binaries.

+	/cmd      - Terminal apps.

 	/docs     - Docs.

 	/lib      - Libs used in the project.

 	/licenses - Licenses.

+    /gt       - Gramado Toolchain

     /...